Robertfarb/whiteboarding-curriculum/application-materials/linkedin/linkedin.md

 - Capoeirista-in-training (Capoeira Angola Quintal)
 - Acrobat-in-training (Circus Center)

 That wraps up the career and hobbies.
 I had a 10-year theatre career before I went to a coding bootcamp and revamped my lifestyle.
 I'm the kind of guy who focuses on many pursuits at once, but really dives deep into all of them.
-Triple Aries, Triple Sagittarius, and Mars in Gemini, for people who like astrology."
+Triple Aries, Triple Sagittarius, and Mars in Gemini, for people who like astrology."</i>

 **Marc:**